Emotional labor: Bill collectors

 In 1991, Sutton did an in-depth qualitative study into bill collectors at a collection agency.
 He found that unlike the other jobs described here where employees need to act cheerful and concerned, bill collectors are selected and socialized to show irritation to most debtors.
 Specifically, the collection agency hired agents who seemed to be easily aroused.
 The newly hired agents were then trained on when and how to show varying emotions to different types of debtors.
 As they worked at the collection agency, they were closely monitored by their supervisors to make sure that they frequently conveyed urgency to debtors.

 Bill collectors' emotional labor consists of not letting angry and hostile debtors make them angry and to not feel guilty about pressuring friendly debtors for money.
 They coped with angry debtors by publicly showing their anger or making jokes when they got off the phone.
 They minimized the guilt they felt by staying emotionally detached from the debtors.

 Childcare workers

 The skills involved in childcare are often viewed as innate to women, making the components of childcare invisible.
 However, a number of scholars have not only studied the difficulty and skill required for childcare, but also suggested that the emotional labor of childcare is unique and needs to be studied differently.
 Performing emotional labor requires the development of emotional capital, and that can only be developed through experience and reflection.
 Through semi-structured interviews, Edwards (2016) found that there were two components of emotional labor in childcare in addition to Hochschild's original two: emotional consonance and suppression.
 Edwards (2016) defined suppression as hiding emotion and emotional consonance as naturally experiencing the same emotion that one is expected to feel for the job.

+Caring for those with special needs

+Caring for those with special needs may be paid or unpaid work.